algorandfoundation/specs/dev/ledger.md

 When an asset transaction allocates space in an account for an asset, whether by creation or opt-in, the sender's minimum balance requirement is incremented by 100000 microalgos.
-When the space is deallocated, whether by asset destruction or close-to, the balance requirement of the sender is decremented by 100000 microalgos.
+When the space is deallocated, whether by asset destruction or asset-close-to, the balance requirement of the sender is decremented by 100000 microalgos.

 ## `ApplicationCall` Transaction Semantics